kairosinc/kairos-emotion-sdk-python/README.md

     3. Create a new instance using 'controller = EmotionAnalysisController()'
     4. Invoke an endpoint with the appropriate parameters, for example 'response = controller.create_media(<required parameters if any>)'
-    5. The process is asynchronous, so the response is not immediately available.
-       For testing, the response is printed when the second, asynchronous API "get" call is successful.

 [1] PIP - https://pip.pypa.io